mvolkmann/blog/src/swift-ui.md

 This displays a list of views in a single column.
 It also can act like `ForEach` for iterating over array elements.
+If a `List` contains more items that can be rendered at once, it automatically provides scrolling.
+There is no need to wrap it in a `ScrollView`.

 The contents of a `List` can be any views.
 These can be grouped using `Section` views.